 Groundwater level monitoring data are available for selected wells in the Indio Subbasin dating back to 1910.
-As summarized in Table 3-1, Indio Subbasin groundwater levels were measured in 374 wells in Water Year (WY) 2021-2022, including wells monitored by the Indio Subbasin Groundwater Sustainability Agencies (GSAs) and Mission Springs Water District (MSWD).
-Of the 374 wells monitored by the GSAs and MSWD, 57 Key Wells were monitored as part of the Sustainable Groundwater Management Act (SGMA) monitoring program and their data were uploaded to Monitoring Network Module (MNM) on the Department of Water Resources' (DWR) SGMA Portal.
+As summarized in Table 3-1, Indio Subbasin groundwater levels were measured in 365 wells in Water Year (WY) 2022-2023, including wells monitored by the Indio Subbasin Groundwater Sustainability Agencies (GSAs) and Mission Springs Water District (MSWD).
+Of the 365 wells monitored by the GSAs and MSWD, 57 Key Wells were monitored as part of the Sustainable Groundwater Management Act (SGMA) monitoring program and their data were uploaded to Monitoring Network Module (MNM) on the Department of Water Resources' (DWR) SGMA Portal.
+One Key Well (KW 002) was not accessible for monitoring during water year 2022-2023 therefore, a nearby well (03S04E13N02S) was used as a replacement well and the MT was similarly set at that well's historical minimum.

 Table 3-1.
-WY 2021-2022 Wells in the Indio Subbasin Water Level Monitoring Program
+WY 2022-2023 Wells in the Indio Subbasin Water Level Monitoring Program

 Monitoring Agency Key Wells Monitored Additional Wells Monitored Total Wells Monitored

-Coachella Valley Water District 51 255 306
+Coachella Valley Water District 52 247 299

-Coachella Water Authority 1 3 4
+Coachella Water Authority 0 4 4

 Desert Water Agency 4 32 36

 Indio Water Authority 1 25 26

-Mission Springs Water District 0 2 2

-Total 57 317 374
+Total 57 308 365

-Mission Springs Water District has SGMA key wells in the Mission Creek Subbasin
+CVWD monitors an additional 16 wells located outside of the Indio Subbasin Mission Springs Water District has SGMA Key Wells in the Mission Creek Subbasin